Spurious local minima in nonconvex sum-of-squares optimization: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we report numerical experiments that illustrate our observations, and those that lead to further practical applications of~\eqref{eq:SOSMinimizationProblem}.
-We implement the code\footnote{Code Access: \url{https://github.com/shixuan-zhang/LowRankSOS.jl}} in \texttt{Julia v1.6} and use the package \texttt{NLopt v1.0}~\cite{johnson2007NLopt} for its limited-memory BFGS (LBFGS) algorithm~\cite{liu1989limited}.
+We implement\footnote{Code Access: \url{https://github.com/shixuan-zhang/LowRankSOS.jl}} Algorithm~\ref{alg:AvoidSpuriousStationaryPoints} in \texttt{Julia v1.6} and use the package \texttt{NLopt v1.0}~\cite{johnson2007NLopt} for its limited-memory BFGS (LBFGS) algorithm~\cite{liu1989limited} to solve Step~\ref{alg:AvoidSpuriousStationaryPoints:Subproblem}.
+It is worth noting that in all of our experiments, it suffices to use directly the maximum step size $u=1$ without encountering spurious stationary points.
 The reported computational times are based on a 3.7 GHz CPU with 32 GB RAM.

 We first run the experiments where \(X\subset\bbP^n\) is an \(m\)-dimensional rational normal scroll for some \(m\ge2\).
 Let \((n_1,\dots,n_m)\) be the heights of the Lawrence prism, as defined in~\eqref{eq:LawrencePrism}, and \(n+1=m+\sum_{i=1}^{m}n_i\).
 As \(X\) has minimal degree, we know that \(\Pythagoras(X)=m+1\) and consider \(k=m+1,m+2,\) and \(m+3\) for comparison.
 To produce a target \(\bar{f}\), we randomly generate a tuple of linear forms \(\bdl^{\rm targ}\in R_1^{n+1}\) using the standard normal distribution, and take its sum of squares \(\bar{f}=\sigma_{n+1}(\bdl^{\rm targ})\in R_2\).
 Then for each different \(k\), we independently generate another tuple \(\bdl^{\rm init}\in R_1^k\) and start the LBFGS algorithm with it.
 To avoid numerical issues, normalization is taken so \(\nVert{\bar{f}}=1\) and \(\nVert{\bdl^{\rm init}}=1\) in their norms on \(R_2\) and \(R_1^k\), respectively.
 We also compare our nonconvex low-rank formulation against the standard semidefinite programming (SDP) formulation.
 To be precise, recall from Section~\ref{sec:SurfacesOfMinimalDegree} that \(\calG_{n+1}\subset S_2\) is the set of positive semidefinite matrices, with the projection \(\kappa:S_2\to R_2\), and consider the following minimization in terms of the Gram matrix: